Episode 8: Red Metal

 The pink hair girl Nyla quickly walked to the car, and hopped in the back seat.
 She placed her small backpack on the floor of the car.
 "Good morning Ms. Elserin.
 Lukas."
 The little girl solemnly stated as she closed the door.
-The interior car lights shut off as soon as the door shut.

 "Nyla…" Ms. Elserin turned to face the little girl.
 "How have you been sweetie?
 Have you been eating well?"

 "Yes ma'am, I'm good."